-David Rosenmeyer is in his eighth season as music director of the Fairfield County Chorale.
+David Rosenmeyer is in his ninth season as music director of the Fairfield County Chorale.
 Recent appearances include an outdoor concert in the old city of Jaffa in Israel with the Israeli Chamber Orchestra and two concerts in Sao Paulo, Brazil, with Oratorio Society of NY and the Sao Carlos Philharmonic Orchestra.
 David recently led the orchestra in a gala honoring Licia Albanese in the Rose Theater in Lincoln Center.
 Now in his eighth season as the Oratorio Society’s Associate Conductor, he recently conducted the Society at Carnegie Hall as part of its concert of American Voices and was the chamber orchestra conductor for Britten’s War Requiem.
 He has also led the Society in Carnegie Hall performances of Britten’s Te Deum (2010), Fauré’s Cantique de Jean Racine (2008) and Stravinsky’s Mass (2007), which marked his Carnegie Hall debut.
 David also conducted the OSNY on tour in Hungary and Rome.